Are you struggling to meet your mortgage repayments?

 What happens if CHL cannot contact you and/or agree on a solution?

 If your mortgage with CHL is for your home we may go to court to start proceedings to repossess your home.
-We strongly recommend that you seek independent legal advice as soon as possible and that you attend the court.
+We strongly recommend that you seek independent legal advice as soon as possible and that you attend any court hearings.

 Starting court proceedings does not necessarily mean that we will repossess your home.
 We will keep trying to solve the problem with you.
 Possession is a last resort.